 - To improve the sustainability of the food chain

-The CIEH works with local and national government on these issues, as well as with businesses and organisations in the public, private and voluntary sectors.
+The CIEH works with local and national governments on these issues, as well as with businesses and organisations in the public, private and voluntary sectors.
 Precisely because of these crucial links and the authority of the CIEH as a leader in food safety issues, CIEH-accredited food safety qualifications are highly valued and much sought-after by employers.